In order to graduate from Columbia College with a Bachelor of Arts degree, all students must successfully complete the following:

 The faculty members of each academic department determine the requirements for a major or concentration.
 It is the students' responsibility to ensure that they complete the major or concentration requirements that are in effect as of their sophomore year.
 Each department has one or more directors of undergraduate studies (DUS) to whom questions regarding the major or concentration should be directed.

-All courses used to meet the requirements of a major or concentration, including related courses, may not be taken for a grade of Pass/D/Fail option may not be used for such courses.
-Some academic departments allow an exception to this policy, allowing the first one-term course taken by the student in his or her eventual major, unless otherwise specified by the department.
+All courses used to meet the requirements of a major or concentration, including related courses, must be taken for a letter grade—i.e., the Pass/D/Fail option may not be used for such courses.
+Some academic departments allow an exception to this policy, allowing the first one-term course taken by the student in his or her eventual major to be taken for a mark of "Pass."
 Students should check with the relevant academic department for both the minimum and maximum points allowed for a major and/or concentration, as well as for any restrictions on courses in which a student earns a grade of D or a mark of "Pass."

 Some majors and concentrations require that certain introductory courses be completed before the start of the junior year.
 Students should carefully read the requirements for their proposed major or concentration and direct questions to the relevant director of undergraduate studies (DUS).

 In the first and sophomore years, students should confer with faculty members in the department, advising deans in the Berick Center for Student Advising, and advisers in the Center for Career Education while considering their choice of major or concentration.
 All students declare a major and/or concentration in their fourth term.
 Information about the process for declaring a major or concentration is sent to students in the spring of the sophomore year by the Berick Center for Student Advising.